HackerBree/Portfolio1/README.md

 <img src="README-Images/environment-variables.png" width="1000">

-Now add the second environment variable.
+Now add the second environment variable by using the same step and clicking `Add Environment Variable`

 ### Key